polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 First, the input data is preprocsessed.
 This is a standard first step of machine learning pipelines aiming to massage data into the required shape and maximally improve its quality by removing noise.
 The specific measures to do so depend on the nature of the data.
 Since our input data consists of tweets (i.e., texts) and their meta information, we focus on common text preprocessing techniques.
 All preprocessing steps are implemented in `code/preprocessing`.

+### Label creation

+Before preprocessing, labels are added to the data according to the assumed operationalization of virality.
+That is, a new binary column "labels" is created which contains a 1 if the sum of the entries from the columns "likes_count" and "retweets_count" is above 50.
+The script code/preprocessing/create_labels.py is also called from code/preprocessing/preprocessing_tokenize.sge .

 ### Punctuation, emoji and special charcaters removal